taichi-dev/taichi/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Concisely describe the proposed feature**
-A clear and concise description of what the problem is.
+A clear and concise description of what you want.
 Ex.
-I'm always frustrated when [...]
+> I would like to add an Apple Metal backend to the compiler so that my Macbook GPU can be utilized.

 **Describe the solution you'd like**
 A clear and concise description of what you want to achieve and implement.

-**Additional context**
+**Additional comments**
 Add any other context or screenshots about the feature request here.